 When I found out at 46 that I had Cerebral Palsy I had no idea what I had been dealing with, but it didn’t stop me being labelled and misunderstood.
 People would talk about me and stare at me as if I wasn’t there.

-If it was to happen now it wouldn’t bother me that someone may choose to label me because I have Cerebral Palsy, because I am comfortable with who I am.
+If it was to happen now it wouldn’t bother me that someone may choose to label me, because I am comfortable with who I am.
 ‘Sticks and stones may break my bones, but calling names won’t harm me.’
-My mum used to quote this famous saying at me, when anyone called me names.
-Back then I had no idea what the saying meant.
+Mum used to quote the saying when anyone called me names.
+Back then I had no idea what it meant.

-I personally choose not to label myself because I have Cerebral Palsy or anyone else.
-It would be great if society as a whole were able to just accept and let people be who and what they are, without choosing to use labels to do it.
+I would never choose to label myself, or anyone else.
+It is important society accepts and let people be who and what they are, without choosing to use labels to do it.